Co-PLNet: A Collaborative Point-Line Network for Prompt-Guided Wireframe Parsing: Abstract

 \section{Abstract}

 Wireframe parsing aims to recover line segments and their junctions to form a structured geometric representation useful for downstream tasks such as Simultaneous Localization and Mapping (SLAM).
 Existing methods predict lines and junctions separately and reconcile them post-hoc, causing mismatches and reduced robustness.
-We present Co-PLNet, a point–line collaborative framework that exchanges spatial cues between the two tasks, where early detections are converted into spatial prompts via a Point–Line Prompt Encoder (PLP-Encoder), which encodes geometric attributes into compact and spatially aligned maps.
-A Cross-Guidance Line Decoder (CGL-Decoder) then refines predictions with sparse attention conditioned on complementary prompts, enforcing point–line consistency and efficiency.
+We present Co-PLNet, a point-line collaborative framework that exchanges spatial cues between the two tasks, where early detections are converted into spatial prompts via a Point-Line Prompt Encoder (PLP-Encoder), which encodes geometric attributes into compact and spatially aligned maps.
+A Cross-Guidance Line Decoder (CGL-Decoder) then refines predictions with sparse attention conditioned on complementary prompts, enforcing point-line consistency and efficiency.
 Experiments on Wireframe and YorkUrban show consistent improvements in accuracy and robustness, together with favorable real-time efficiency, demonstrating our effectiveness for structured geometry perception.
 Our code is available at \url{https://github.com/GalacticHogrider/Co-PLNet}.